GR-Tang/IBM-AI0403-Team3/README.md

 Project can be done using any tools, and the team used IBM Watson Studio, Rapidminer and Tableau, while I code using Python in parallel. <br>
 Due to the compactness of the course, the team had 8 days from task allocation to final presentation.<br>
 <h3>Project Contraints:</h3>
-Taking away the time needed for discussions, coaching the team members in Python fundamentals, preparing my individual MS Powerpoint slides and team rehearsals for presentation, I had FOUR DAYS to code, using unfamiliar libraries such as Scikit-Learn, BentoML, and other estimator algorithms. <br>
-Flask, Docker and other infrequently used tools needed to be refreshed, and free accounts were set up in Azure, Google Clouds, AWS, and Heroku for testing.<br>
+Taking away the time needed for discussions, coaching the team members in Python fundamentals, preparing my individual MS Powerpoint slides and team rehearsals for presentation, I had FOUR DAYS to code, using unfamiliar libraries such as Scikit-Learn, BentoML, and other estimator algorithms.
+Flask, Docker and other infrequently used tools needed to be refreshed, and free accounts were set up in Azure, Google Clouds, AWS, and Heroku for testing. <br>
 As I am wrapping up the second portion of this project (prescriptive analytics), I had to dive into various theories not covered in the course such as the concept of Model Drift (Concept Drift and Data Drift).<br>
 Challenging?
 Yes, tons of documentations to read, as well as constant trial and errors late at night till the sun comes out.<br>
 Fun?
 Definitely.<br>
 <h3>Project Outcome:</h3>
-Copious amount of coffee and long heart-to-heart chats with my rubber ducky later... the project was completed.<br> Most of the team members achieved above 96% grading for this project, and with their full support I managed to score 100% in this project grading.<br><p>
+Copious amount of coffee and long heart-to-heart chats with my rubber ducky later... the project was completed.
+Most of the team members achieved above 96% grading for this project, and with their full support I managed to score 100% in this project grading.<br><br>
 Thank you team for spurring me on and learning together with me.